Montreal-Quakers/website/README.md

 Or see for instance the [```_drafts```](https://github.com/Montreal-Quakers/website/tree/master/_drafts) folder, where I keep updates that recur from year to year, such as the Greene Centre closing for Christmas.

 You can turn alerts on and off in this website.
 There's no need to code HTML to do so.
 Open [_config.yml](https://github.com/Montreal-Quakers/website/blob/master/_config.yml) and you will see ```alerts: ```, and instructions for how to change it. ```alerts: on``` turns on alerts for all pages.
 If you change this to ```alerts: off```, alerts will be turned off. ```alerts: some``` turns on alerts for the pages you specify.
-To turn on alerts only for the homepage and the page giving directions to the Sunday meeting, use this code:
+To turn on alerts only for the homepage and the page giving directions to the Sunday meeting at the Greene Centre, use this code:

 ```
 alerts: some